St Davids: Decline

-The Reformation saw both the income and importance of St Davids begin to fade as pilgrimages fell out of favour, this was followed by a number of Bishops who were seemingly less and less concerned with the welfare of the Cathedral or the city.
+The Reformation saw both the income and importance of St Davids begin to fade as pilgrimages fell out of favour; this was exacerbated by the appointment of a number of English Bishops who were seemingly less concerned with the welfare of the cathedral or the city.
 Perhaps most infamously, Bishop William Barlow sold the lead from the roof of the Bishop's Palace in 1536, beginning a long period of neglect for St Davids.

 Barlow had the Bishop's chief residence moved to Abergwili, Carmarthenshire in 1542 and St Davids continued to decline.
 In 1603, the antiquarian George Owen described the city as one of five Pembrokeshire boroughs overseen by a portreeve.
-The seventeenth century, saw two separate bishops apply for licences to demolish some of the cities ancient buildings, and the Bishop's palace was now considered "beyond repair".
+The seventeenth century, saw two separate bishops apply for licences to demolish some of the city's ancient buildings, and the Bishop's palace was now considered "beyond repair".

 By the 19th century, only the Cathedral itself seemed to retain the city's former glory, as described in the Penny Cyclopaedia:

 At present its appearance is that of a poor village, the houses, excepting those of the clergy, being in a ruinous state.
 The locality is lonely, and the neighbouring district wild and unimproved; but it is still an interesting place as the seat of a large episcopal see, with a fine cathedral and the remains of other magnificent religious edifices.

 Modern city

-The unique nature of the Cathedral and the city was evident as late as the twentieth century.
+The unique nature of the cathedral and the city was evident as late as the twentieth century.
 Following the disestablishment of the Church in Wales in 1920, the Cathedral Close was allowed to operate as its own civil parish, separate from that of the adjacent city for the next 50 years.

 With better transport links and the advent of tourism, the city prospered once more in the later twentieth century, with the city's 210 listed buildings making it a destination for walkers, tourists and modern pilgrims.
-Many of the ancient buildings, including the Bishop's Palace are today, maintained by Cadw and open to the public.
+Many of the ancient buildings, including the Bishop's Palace, are today maintained by Cadw and open to the public.